aperiosoftware/astropy-timeseries/docs/timeseries/data_access.rst

 Time series objects are also automatically indexed using the functionality described in :ref:`table-indexing`.
-This provides the ability to access rows and subset of rows using the :attr:`~astropy.timeseries.TimeSeries.loc` and :attr:`~astropy.timeseries.TimeSeries.iloc` attributes.
+This provides the ability to access rows and subset of rows using the :attr:`~astropy_timeseries.TimeSeries.loc` and :attr:`~astropy_timeseries.TimeSeries.iloc` attributes.

-The :attr:`~astropy.timeseries.TimeSeries.loc` attribute can be used to slice the time series by time.
+The :attr:`~astropy_timeseries.TimeSeries.loc` attribute can be used to slice the time series by time.
 For example, the following can be used to extract all entries for a given timestamp::